wupeifan/ECON_407_Fall2020/syllabus.md

 This will be based on projects and problems sets, *with no exams*.

 - **5-6 Problem Sets** throughout the semester (computational, or math): 65%
-- **Final Project**: 35%, I haven't made the final decision yet, but will be one of the following two,
+- **Final Project**: 35%, a computational project.
-  - Option 1: a computation project.
 You'll have a great deal of freedom to implement a small final project using what we learn.
-  - Option 2: review of a paper (more like "referee report").
-You can choose a paper from a list I provide, and show your own understanding of the paper and your comments.
-  - I'll decide that soon as the semester goes.

 ## Programming Language Choice
 While I will show programs in Python and we will use several QuantEcon Python lectures and I *strongly* recommend Python for this course, you don't have to stick to Python, as you can use Julia, Matlab, or other languages.
 Stata doesn't count -- it won't be sufficient for our class.